 Differences between Predictive Analytics vs Statistics

-Head to Head Comparisons Between Predictive Analytics vs Statistics (Infographics)
+Head to Head Comparisons Between Predictive Analytics and Statistics (Infographics)

-Below is the Top 6 Comparison between the Predictive Analytics vs Statistics
+Below is the Top 6 Comparison between Predictive Analytics and Statistics:

 - Descriptive Statistics: It summarizes the data from a sample using indexes such as mean or standard deviation.